Permanent care for Aboriginal children - advice

 Introduction

-Aboriginal communities have a number of concerns about permanent care and particularly placements with non-Aboriginal families.
-Many are concerned that children placed in permanent care with non-Aboriginal families will loose their connectedness to their Aboriginal culture and community.
+Aboriginal communities hold concerns about permanent care and particularly placements with non-Aboriginal families.
+Many communities are concerned that children placed in permanent care with non-Aboriginal families will lose their connection to family, community, culture, language and Country (cultural connections).
+Some draw comparisons between permanent care and practices that led to the Stolen Generation.

-Practitioners can go some way to allaying these concerns by demonstrating a sensitivity and willingness to learn, and in particular by paying careful attention to the need to support children's continuing connection to family, culture and community through, for instance, careful attention to cultural plans.
+Child protection practitioners can go some way to allaying these concerns by demonstrating a sensitivity and willingness to learn and understand our shared history.
+Child protection practitioners can also address concerns by upholding children’s cultural connections, for instance, through cultural plans.

 The Court cannot make a permanent care order in relation to an Aboriginal child unless it has received a report from an Aboriginal agency recommending the making of the order.
 In addition, a cultural plan must have been prepared for the child.